kmille/music-ansible/README.md

-# ansible deployment for managing music with mpd
+# ansible deployment for managing music with mpd (not maintaned anymore)
 deploys: mpd, ympd as web frontend and a self written music downloader (music comes from deezer)

 The deezer downloader can be found here: https://gitlab.com/kmille/deezer-downloader